The seven seals (mezuzah mitzvot)

 Here is a reproduction of the mezuzah.
 When you see this mistake it will really boggle your mind.

-If you carefully compare the defective word to the proper word in my reproduction, you will see that the word בין is written with a defective final nun (it is bent backwards; it should be straight).
-This word bein, means between, and it modifies the following word for your eyes.
-The two words mean between your eyes.
+If you carefully compare the defective word to the proper word in my reproduction, you will see that the word einechem – עֵינֵיכֶם, in Devarim 6:8, is written with a final letter mem, which makes it a plural for eyes.
+This word should be einecha, which means eye singular.
 Thus the headaches and eye pain were directly related to the mezuzah’s defective word, on the boys bedroom doorposts!
 Now that is mind boggling!

 * * *